-¶ 29 The first potential issue is whether the court properly admonished defendant of his rights pursuant to Illinois Supreme Court Rule 401 (eff.
+- ¶ 29 The first potential issue is whether the court properly admonished defendant of his rights pursuant to Illinois Supreme Court Rule 401 (eff.
 July 1, 1984) before allowing him to represent himself.
 The sixth amendment and the Illinois Constitution guarantee the right of self-representation.
 Faretta v.
 California, 422 U.S. 806, 821 (1975); People v.
 Leeper, 317 Ill.
 App.
 3d 475, 480 (2000).
 A defendant may waive his right to counsel so long as the waiver is made voluntarily and intelligently.
 People v.
 Dixon, 366 Ill.
 App.
-3d 848, 852 (2006).

-¶ 30 Rule 401 provides that a court shall not permit waiver of the right to counsel without determining that the defendant understands (1) the nature of the charge against him; (2) the minimum and maximum possible sentences, including penalties the defendant may face due to prior convictions and consecutive sentences; and (3) he has the right to counsel or, if indigent, appointed counsel.
+3d 848, 852 (2006). - ¶ 30 Rule 401 provides that a court shall not permit waiver of the right to counsel without determining that the defendant understands (1) the nature of the charge against him; (2) the minimum and maximum possible sentences, including penalties the defendant may face due to prior convictions and consecutive sentences; and (3) he has the right to counsel or, if indigent, appointed counsel.
 Ill.
 S. Ct.
 R. 401(a) (eff.
 July 1, 1984).
 The circuit court must substantially comply with the rule.
 People v.
 Wright, 2017 IL 119561, ¶ 41.
 While we review whether a defendant knowingly and voluntarily waived counsel for an abuse of discretion, whether the court substantially complied with Rule 401 is a question of law we review de novo.
 People v.
-Pike, 2016 IL App (1st) 122626, ¶ 114.

-¶ 31 First, by pleading guilty, defendant waived any claim of error regarding his waiver of counsel.
+Pike, 2016 IL App (1st) 122626, ¶ 114. - ¶ 31 First, by pleading guilty, defendant waived any claim of error regarding his waiver of counsel.
 "It is well established that a voluntary guilty plea waives all nonjurisdictional errors or irregularities, including constitutional ones."
 People v.
-Townsell, 209 III.
-2d 543, 545 (2004).

-¶ 32 Regardless, any such claim would lack merit.
+Townsell, 209 Ill.
+2d 543, 545 (2004). - ¶ 32 Regardless, any such claim would lack merit.
 On May 16, 2018, the court considered defendant's first motion to proceed pro se.
 He denied being under the influence of drugs or alcohol.
 He confirmed that he had received a copy of the charge and understood the allegations against him.
-The court explained the possible penalties of the three charges defendant faced, including that aggravated battery was a Class 3 felony punishable by 2 to 5 years' imprisonment but his criminal history qualified him for an extended term of 5 to 10 years' imprisonment.
-Defendant indicated he understood the possible penalties to each charge.
-Moreover, because the offense occurred while he was released on bond in case No. 16-CF-1172, the court stated any sentence in the instant case would be served consecutively to a sentence in that case.
+The court explained the charge was a Class 2 felony with a range of 3 to 7 years' imprisonment, but because of his criminal history he may be eligible for an extended term of 7 to

+14 years' imprisonment or face mandatory Class X sentencing with a range of 6 to 30 years' imprisonment.
+He indicated that he understood.
+Moreover, because the offense in case No. 17-CF-1885 occurred while he was released on bond in the instant case, the court stated any sentence in that case would be served consecutively to a sentence in the instant case.
 The court admonished him that he had the right to hire an attorney, to be appointed counsel if indigent, or to represent himself.
 The court then granted defendant's request to proceed pro se, finding his waiver of counsel knowing, intelligent, and free.
 Thus, the court gave the necessary admonishments on May 16, 2018.
 See Ill.
 S. Ct.
 R. 401(a) (eff.
 July 1, 1984).